The Ultimate Guide to One Line Drawing & 129 Ideas For It

 How to incorporate One line drawing into your daily routine

-2. One line drawing challenge: Challenge yourself to create a One line drawing every day for a week or a month.
+2. One line drawing challenge: Challenge yourself to create a single line drawing every day for a week or a month.
 Share your creations on social media and see how others interpret the challenge.

 3. Collaborate with friends: Get together with friends and do a One line drawing collaboration.
 Each person adds one line to the drawing, creating a unique piece of art.